alsoicode/ngx-daterange/README.md

 ## Styling

-ngx-daterange's default templating is based on Bootstrap 4.x
+ngx-daterange's default templating and styling is based on Bootstrap 4.x

 ## Date Range Picker Options